-- There were some adjusted audit difference identified as part of our audit, for more details please see Section 4 of this report. - Restatement of capital adjustment account and revaluation reserve for both the current year and prior year. - Restatement of the financial instruments disclosure for both the current year and prior year. - At the time of writing we have identified four uncorrected misstatements.
-Two relate to the judgemental differences identified in the valuation of land, one relates to the projected difference over the untested land valuations, the final difference relates to the turnaround impact of an error identified in the prior year.
-Please see section 4 of this report for the impact of these differences. - There were also some small amendments made to the disclosure notes.
+- There were some adjusted audit difference identified as part of our audit, for more details please see Section 4 of this report. - Restatement of capital adjustment account and revaluation reserve for both the current year and prior year. - Restatement of the financial instruments disclosure for both the current year and prior year. - As at 23 February 2023 we have not identified any uncorrected misstatements.
+We will update the Overview and Audit Committee on 15 March 2023 with an update position in this area.

+There were also some small amendments made to the disclosure notes.